snhwang/reactnd-project-myreads-starter-copy/README.md

 npm start

 The program should then be running on your browser.

-# Bugs
-Occassionally, the list is not immediately updated when a book is assigned to a shelf.
-If the selection is repeated or the page is refeshed, the list can be seen to have been updated.

 # Original README
 This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.